Elegant-Queueing/q-backend/README.md

 workflow: This package contains any subtask the service might have.
 Each sub-package should have a corresponding service/ associated with it.

+test: This package contains all the tests for all the classes.

-#### Test files
+#### Test files / Adding tests

 Any test files can be found under test/ folder.
 The directory under this folder should exactly match that in src/ with each test file in those packages testing the corresponding source file.
-Currently, this is not setup and is a work in progress and will basically emulate the above once all the tests have been written.
+This where the developer must add any test files.
+Please look at the test/ folder and existing tests for reference.

 ### Developer Setup
 - Set up an environment of your choice using the detailed environment setup instructions [here](#detailed-env)